ktalanov/ModelScrapOR/README.md

 It's a quick script I decided to make for myself, as a static page will be faster for showing me models and costs than navigating Openrouter.

 Why did I do it?
 Well, if you really care, [read the Wiki](https://github.com/ktalanov/ModelScrapOR/wiki).
-*N.B.
-All contents except where explicitly marked, including this file (minus this and the preceding seven liens) are computer generated.
+H.N.* All contents except where explicitly marked, including this file (minus this and the preceding seven liens) are computer generated.
 Here be dragons.
+[0] H.N. means "human note".
+Much like NB, but now with 20x more dystopia.

 ---

-> Daily OpenRouter AI Model Rankings & Pricing Tracker
+## Daily OpenRouter AI Model Rankings & Pricing Tracker

 ModelScrapOR is a Python script that scrapes the OpenRouter API to generate comprehensive daily reports of AI model rankings, pricing, and availability across multiple categories.

-## Features
+### Features

 - 📊 **12 Category Coverage**: Track models across Programming, Roleplay, Marketing, SEO, Technology, Science, Translation, Legal, Finance, Health, Trivia, and Academia
 - 💰 **Pricing Analysis**: Sort models by cost (high to low, low to high) with transparent per-million-token pricing